 - Participate in interest groups facilitated by members of the CFMS

 - Develop and facilitate pre-departure training for students participating in IFMSA international exchanges

 - Organize volunteer opportunities for students at NOSM

 I have a passion for global and public health, with a particular focus on women and children in conflict settings.
-My previous role as a research assistant allowed me to be a part of a variety of projects, looking at issues surrounding child marriage in Lebanon, peace babies (which are children fathered by UN peacekeepers and mothered by local women) in Haiti, and sexual abuse and exploitation perpetrated by UN peacekeepers against local women in DRC.
+My previous role as a research assistant allowed me to be part of a variety of projects, looking at issues surrounding child marriage in Lebanon, peace babies (which are children fathered by UN peacekeepers and mothered by local women) in Haïti, and sexual abuse and exploitation perpetrated by UN peacekeepers against local women in the Democratic Republic of Congo.
 I am eager to share awareness and experiences of global health topics to our NOSM community.

 - Represents their university in the Global Health Advocacy Program

-- Coordinates local and national advocacy initiatives around a theme chosen each year by the Global Health Program within the CFMS (this year, the theme is Immigrant and Refugee Health)
+- Coordinates local and national advocacy initiatives around a theme chosen each year by the Global Health Program within the CFMS (this year, the theme is Universal Access to Contraception)

 - Organizes advocacy training events and local campaigns at NOSM

 GLOBAL HEALTH AND CLIMATE CHANGE OFFICER: Breezy Beaudry